Inle Lake: Environmental concerns

 Inle Lake is suffering from the environmental effects of increased population and rapid growth in both agriculture and tourism.
 During the 65-year period from 1935 to 2000, the net open water area of Inle Lake decreased from 69.10 km2 to 46.69 km2, a loss of 32.4%, with development of floating garden agriculture, which occurs largely on the west side of the lake (a practice introduced in the 1960s).

 Lumber removal and unsustainable cultivation practices (slash and burn farming techniques) on the hills surrounding the lake are causing ever-increasing amounts of silt and nutrients to run off into the rivers that feed the lake, especially along its western and northern watershed areas.
 This silt fills up the lake; the nutrients encourage the growth of weeds and algae.
-More important however is the development of floating garden agriculture, largely along the western side of the lake.
-This practice encroaches into the diminishing area of the lake, since over time, the floating beds become solid ground.
+More important however, is the development of floating garden agriculture, largely along the western side of the lake.
+This practice encroaches on the diminishing area of the lake, since over time, the floating beds become solid ground.
 About 93% – nearly 21 km2 – of the recent loss in open water area of the lake, largely along its western side, is thought to be due to this agricultural practice.
 Direct environmental impacts associated with these combined agricultural activities within the wetlands and surrounding hills of the lake include sedimentation, eutrophication, and pollution.

 The water hyacinth, a plant not native to the lake, also poses a major problem.
 It grows rapidly, filling up the smaller streams and large expanses of the lake, robbing native plants and animals of nutrients and sunlight.
 At one time, all boats coming into Nyaung Shwe were required to bring in a specified amount of water hyacinth.
 Over the past twenty years, large-scale use of dredges and pumps has been employed with some success in controlling the growth of this plant.
 On a smaller scale, public awareness education and small-scale control have also been successful.